 Dysfunctional uterine bleeding or abnormal uterine bleeding is a condition in which there are irregularities in the frequency of menstrual cycles, the length of menstrual cycles or abnormally heavy bleeding.
 Most often, these irregularities occur due to hormonal imbalances, but there are other conditions which can produce similar symptoms.

 A normal, healthy period should last 4-5 days.
 If it lasts more than a week or less than 2 days, this could be an indicator that something is out of balance.

 A normal cycle may vary by a few days, but should not vary more than one week — be wary if your cycle is longer than 5 weeks or less than 3 weeks as this can be a sign of problems.

 What Are the Symptoms of Dysfunctional Uterine Bleeding?

-Dysfunctional uterine bleeding can be described by periods that or too short or too long as well as bleeding that’s too heavy or bleeding that contains many clots Some of the symptoms of abnormal uterine bleeding include:
+Dysfunctional uterine bleeding can be described by periods that are too short or too long as well as bleeding that’s too heavy or bleeding that contains many clots.
+Some of the symptoms of abnormal uterine bleeding include:

 - Pelvic pain or uncomfortable pressure